gosling-lang/streamlit-gosling/readme.md

 ```

 ## Static HTML file
-If you only need static rendering of frontend code (HTML/CSS/JS), with no communication from HTML back to Streamlit, then you may not need `streamlit-gosling` and `components.html` will be the easiest way.
+If you only need static rendering of gosling, with no communication from Gosling back to Streamlit, then you may not need `streamlit-gosling`.
+Using  `components.html` will be the easiest way.
 ```python
 import gosling as gos
 import streamlit.components.v1